mendix/RestServices/README.md

 #### serializeObjectToJson
 See [JSON serialization](#json-serialization)

+#### setRestBasePath
+Sets an alternative base path for the RestServices modules.
+(Default: `rest/`).
+Note that in sandbox deployments, `ws-doc/` will be used automatically.

 #### StartPublishServices
 Should be called from the apps startup microflow.
 Without, no microflow or data service will be served.